wildpeaches/wildpeaches/src/_content/posts/2020-10-20-yacht-design-with-mathematics.md

 ## Bezier Curves

 Pierre Bezier invented Bezier curves when he worked at Renault during the 1960s.
 He used them to help draw the bodywork for cars.
-Bezier curves are parametrically defined polynomials with the nice properties that they can be shaped by a handful of control points, and they start and end exactly on the first and last control points.
-Bezier curves are defined by the $n+1$ control points $P$ as
+Bezier curves are parametrically defined polynomials shaped by a handful of control points that start and end on the first and last control points.
+They are defined by the $n+1$ control points $P$ as
 $$
 B(t) = \sum_{i=0}^n \binom{n}{i} (1-t)^{n-i}t^i P_i.
 $$